itsbhm/mongo-with-php/advanced/Readme.md

 Let's learn more from such examples:

 Example 1: college and students\
-Example 2: Articles and Comments\
+Example 2: Articles and Comments
-Example 3: courses and institutions

 ----
 ### i).
 One to one relationships (1:1)